Bikeman868/Prius/README.md

 ```
 What this configuration example does is:

 1. Defines database connections, one to SqlServer database and two MySQL databases.
 I left the connection strings blank to keep the example simple.

-2. Defines a 'primary' fallback policy that will fall over to the backup server for 1 minute if more than 20% of database requests error or timeout.
+2. Defines a 'primary' fallback policy that will fall over to the backup server
+for 1 minute if more than 20% of database requests error or timeout.

 3. Defines a 'backup' fallback policy that will not fail over even when the error rate is 100%.

-4. Defines a 'users' repository that uses Microsoft SQL server initially, but fails over to a pair of MySQL databases if SQL Server is slow or unavailable.
+4. Defines a 'users' repository that uses Microsoft SQL server initially, but fails
+over to a pair of MySQL databases if SQL Server is slow or unavailable.

-> Note that because the code you write in your application is identical for all databases, it is possible for Prius to fall back from SQL Server to MySQL.
+> Note that because the code you write in your application is identical for all
+> databases, it is possible for Prius to fall back from SQL Server to MySQL.

 > Note that for this to work, SQL Server and MySQL must contain all the same stored procedures.

-> Note that when you call the `Create()` method of `IContextFactory`, it is the name of the repository that you pass.
+> Note that when you call the `Create()` method of `IContextFactory`, it is the
+> name of the repository that you pass.
 In this example `_contextFactory.Create("users");`

 > Note that you can define timeout values for each stored procedure on each server.
-Any stored procedures that you dont define timeouts for will default to 5 seconds.
+> Any stored procedures that you dont define timeouts for will default to 5 seconds.

+> Note that you can also pass a timeout value in the code that calls the
+> stored procedure, but this is generally less maintainable than the
+> configuration based approach.
+Remember that Prius uses the Urchin rules
+> based configuration management system that can define environment specific rules.

 ##Prius recipies